 So how does the Amazon Echo multi-room range compare to existing alternatives?
 How does it work?
 And which products are compatible?
 Let's find out.

 As it stands, if you have two or more Amazon Echo speakers, you can 'group' them together to play music simultaneously across multiple speakers.
 For example, grouping three bedroom speakers together and naming the group 'upstairs' will allow you to simply ask Alexa to, "play Pink Floyd upstairs".

-Every Echo speaker (including the Echo Sub) supports the multi-room feature, although third-party Alexa devices currently do not.
-Amazon recently announced it has given the tools to developers to make this happen, so it could arrive on Alexa-powered speakers from the likes of Bose and Sonos soon.
+Every Echo speaker (including the Echo Sub) supports the multi-room feature, as well as third-party speakers from the likes of Sonos.

-But where it gets really interesting (for us) is the launch of the new Echo multi-room hi-fi products, namely the Echo Amp amplifier and Echo Link receiver.
-These allow Amazon to compete squarely with Sonos and Bluesound (though we can't help thinking Amazon is missing a soundbar to rival the Sonos Beam and Bluesound Pulse.
+But where it gets really interesting (for us) is the launch of the Echo multi-room hi-fi products, namely the Echo Link Amp amplifier and Echo Link receiver.
+These allow Amazon to compete squarely with Sonos and Bluesound (though we can't help thinking Amazon is missing a soundbar to rival the Sonos Beam and Bluesound Pulse).

 As well as hardware, there are still some omissions in the Echo multi-room functionality.
-Multi-room isn't possible when music is playing over Bluetooth, and non-music content such as timers, alarms and e-books aren't supported either.
+Multi-room isn't possible when music is playing over Bluetooth, for example, and certain non-music content such as e-books aren't supported either.